 You'll arrive in León and, depending on your arrival time, you will have some time to explore the town before meeting your guide for dinner and drinks.
 Raising a glass to an exciting week ahead, you'll be given an overview of the object of the week’s desire, the 800-km trail leading to St. James the Apostle’s tomb.

 Our first day of riding sees us set off from León for the Roman village of Astorga, pedalling through the stark beauty of the Castilla León plains en route.
 After a well-earned lunch of medieval stew, we a historian leads us through Astorga’s architectural highlights, including a palace designed by Antonio Gaudí.

-Ultimately bound for Molinaseca, we start early today and bike by way of the Cruz de Ferro, the Iron Cross, where pilgrims bring a stone from their hometown to add to the pile.
-After leaving our mark, a scenic downhill ride brings us to our hotel in time for a siesta or a little exploration in town.
+Ultimately bound for Ponferrada, we start early today and bike by way of the Cruz de Ferro, the Iron Cross, where pilgrims bring a stone from their hometown to add to the pile.

 Today we tackle the most rewarding ride of the trip, setting out to climb Cebreiro Mountain, destined for the tiny hamlet O Cebreiro in the mystical Galicia region, famous for its fog and mist.
-It’s then down through farming villages frozen in time and ancient forests of pine, oak, walnut and eucalyptus, to our rustic and delightful riverside accommodations.
+It’s then down through farming villages frozen in time and ancient forests of pine, oak, walnut and eucalyptus, to Arzúa, where your 18thC accommodation awaits.

-Our journey culminates where so many pilgrims before us have come in search of serenity, the Catedral de Santiago, legendary resting spot of St. James the Apostle.
-After taking in its impressive gothic and Romanesque features, we’ll join the pilgrims who pack the church’s nave and dance ecstatically before we celebrate our own journey in true B&R style—meaning the exact details will remain a surprise.
+Our journey culminates exactly where it should; the Catedral de Santiago, legendary resting spot of St. James the Apostle.
+After taking in its impressive gothic and Romanesque features, we’ll join the pilgrims who pack the church’s nave and dance ecstatically before we celebrate our own journey with dinner and drinks.